-I can set off on my morning run commute with my running belt, essentials (keys, phone, cards) and nothing more.
-When I arrive, the trick is to get presentable for work.
-If your office has a shower, AWESOME!
-Mine doesn’t, so I keep a few fresh washcloths at work that I use to clean up.
-Some people like wipes, but they always leave me feeling sticky.
+Set off on your morning run commute with a running belt, essentials (keys, phone, cards) and nothing more.
+Once you arrive, the trick is to get presentable for work.
+If your office has a shower, awesome!
+If not, you can keep a few fresh washcloths or wipes at work to clean up.

 Baby powder can be helpful too, and it doubles as dry shampoo!
 Feeling clean is easiest in the winter when you don’t sweat as much, but you can get clean enough in the summertime with the right strategy and enough time to cool down.
-I recommend leaving a permanent toiletry bag at work with deodorant, extra undies and other essentials so you don’t want to forget.
-Now, start the day feeling energized and have some breakfast while you catch up on email.
+Consider leaving a permanent toiletry bag at work with deodorant, extra undies and other essentials that you don’t want to forget.

 Carpooling = more fun with friends!

-Sometimes when I run to work and carpool home, I’ll turn it into a date night.
-When I worked in downtown Asheville, my husband and I would meet up, go out to eat and make a night of it before heading back home.
-If you’re carpooling with a co-worker, see if she wants to get a drink and go to trivia night before giving you a ride home.
+Running to work and carpooling back can be a great way to make a night of it before heading back home.
+If you’re carpooling with a co-worker, see if they want to get a drink and go to trivia night before giving you a ride home.
 Carpooling can be a perfect excuse to have more fun and spend quality time with the people in your life.

 Run both ways

 The logistics are trickier, but it’s a great way to work a double run into your schedule and skip cars altogether.
 Again, it helps tremendously to plan ahead and have clothes, toiletries, and meals at work waiting for you.
 It’s also easier if you go out for lunch at work and don’t have to worry about bringing food.
-The same strategies apply as above when considering what to pack and bring along with you.
+The above strategies also apply when considering what to pack and bring along with you.